 A configurable HTTP response timeout, which represents the amount of time the load balancer waits for your backend to return a complete HTTP response.
 The default value for the response timeout is 30 seconds.
 Consider increasing this timeout under either of these circumstances:

 - You expect a backend to take longer to return HTTP responses.

-For WebSocket traffic sent through a Google Cloud external HTTP(S) load balancer, the backend service timeout is interpreted as the maximum amount of time that a WebSocket connection can remain open, whether idle or not.
+For WebSocket traffic sent through the load balancer, the backend service timeout is interpreted as the maximum amount of time that a WebSocket connection can remain open, whether idle or not.
 For more information, see Backend service settings.

 A TCP session timeout, whose value is fixed at 10 minutes (600 seconds).
 This session timeout is sometimes called a keepalive or idle timeout, and its value is not configurable by modifying your backend service.
 You must configure the web server software used by your backends so that its keepalive timeout is longer than 600 seconds to prevent connections from being closed prematurely by the backend.
 This timeout does not apply to WebSockets.

 This table illustrates changes necessary to modify keepalive timeouts for common web server software: